Šujica, Tomislavgrad: Sites

 In the plain Bara (Marsh) below the hill on which the village Bogdašić is located, lies unexplored the archaeological site Crkvine.
 The name (Croatian word crkva means church) indicates that there are remains of the church.
 The remains were further damaged because the area is not protected and because in the past the people took and used the stones from the site.

 Among the significant buildings in the village is Catholic church of saint Anthony of Padua.
 The original church was built of stone in 1872, eight years after the establishment of the parish based in Šujica.
 The bell tower of the church was built in 1962.
 In 1969 the old church was razed to the ground and then new one was built which still exists.

 Sport

 In the local community exists a football club Šujica (Croatian: Nogometni klub Šujica), founded on 16 October 1972.
 It competes in the inter-cantonal league of Canton 10 and West Herzegovina Canton.

 In 2008 the taekwondo club Šujica was founded.

 Šuica Half Marathon

 The Šuica Half Marathon (Croatian: Šujički polumaraton) is an annual half marathon road running race.
 It starts in Kupres, passes through Kupres Plateau and finishes in the village of Šujica.
-The altitude of Kupres Plateau that goes above 1000m and summer temperatures represent an additional challenge for runners.
+The altitude of the Kupres Plateau that goes above 1000m and summer temperatures represent an additional challenge for runners.
 Among the known participants of this half marathon were Lisa Nemec, Đuro Kodžo, Milan Bandić and Marija Vrajić.